jaredcouncil/Best-predictors-of-NCAA-tourney-success/Capstone_Proposal.md

 **Deliverables**

--   Would include code and a slide deck that walks the user through the analysis.
+-   Slide deck that walks the user through the analysis

--   Ranking of the most impactful stats by magnitude (the three stats that correlate most with wins and the three that are correlate most with losses)
+-   Pareto charts ranking of the most impactful stats by magnitude (stats that correlate most with wins and those that correlate most with losses)

--   Bar chart of how much each stat contributes to a win

--   Pareto chart
+-   Underlying code